What Must an Orphan Orangutan Learn in Order to Survive in the Wild?

 Moving skills in the forest

 Orangutans are arboreal primates, meaning they mostly move among the trees and their body is adapted to it with big shoulders, long arms, and feet that are more similar to hands so they can hold branches and trunks with them.
 The orphans need to have the right environment where they can practice how to move in the canopy, learn which branches are safe for their weight, and which ones could break, as well as the safest way to transfer from one tree to another depending on the tree fortress.
-That is why our FOREST SCHOOL is the ideal surrounding for them to learn this kind of locomotion; however, for us as humans, we cannot fully teach them how to do that.
+That is why the ORANGUTAN FOREST SCHOOL, conducted by our partner Yayasan Jejak Pulang in cooperation with the Indonesian Ministry of Forestry, is the ideal surrounding for them to learn this kind of locomotion; however, for us as humans, we cannot fully teach them how to do that.
 Instead, what we can do is be high in the trees ourselves with safety climbing equipment and encourage the orangutans to stay up in the trees to practice their arboreal locomotion.

 Socializing with one another